Vorakor/ngx-generic-wizard/README.md

 -   Finish detailing connecting a data source to a wizard.
 -   Finish Color Scheme / Styling tooling.
 -   Finish writing unit tests.
 -   Move repo to workspace repo.
+DONE (v1.7)
 -   Create new sub-repo for this lib.
+DONE (v1.7)
 -   Add ngx-dynamic-forms as another sub-repo for workspace.
+DONE (v1.7)

 ## Notes